Pressure distribution over a circular cylinder

 Calculations

-From eq.
-(3) determine the experimental Coefficient of pressure, may call it as experimental value
+- From eq.
+(3) determine the experimental Coefficient of pressure, which may be called as experimental value

-- Plot graph for theoretical and experimental Coefficient of pressure.
+- Plot a graph for the theoretical and experimental Coefficient of pressure.